conradakunga/Blog/_posts/2025-09-09-why-is-september-shortened-as-sept-and-not-sep.md

 The rationale appears to be that in the UK, **Sept** is the accepted abbreviation for **September**, as opposed to **Sep**.
 And so, in 2021, ISO decided to formalize this.

-This meant applications and vendors who followed the ISO standards implemented this change, and feedback came hot and heavy almost immediately.
+This meant **applications**, **vendors**, and programming languages that followed the ISO standards implemented this change, and feedback came hot and heavy almost immediately.

 Whether it was [StackOverflow](https://stackoverflow.com/questions/69267710/septembers-short-form-sep-no-longer-parses-in-java-17-in-en-gb-locale), [Google Sheets](https://issuetracker.google.com/issues/175332493?pli=1), [Excel](https://techcommunity.microsoft.com/discussions/excelgeneral/excel-365-dd-mmm-yyyy-now-gives-sept-instead-of-sep/4451187), or [programming language issue trackers](https://bugs.openjdk.org/browse/JDK-8329375), comments were **fast and furious**.